AI coding agents for people

 Sync Gong summaries to Salesforce opportunities, no rep action needed

 These happen to be common ones.
-Normies runs on Claude Code — the same AI professional developers use to build production software.
+Normies runs on the most powerful AI coding agents available — Claude Code and OpenAI Codex.
 If you can describe your problem in plain English, it can help you solve it.
+And if an existing tool already solves it, Normies will tell you that too.

 Normies is for you if: